 How old is your roof?

-A general guideline is asphalt shingle roofs should be 10 years old or less and in good condition before beginning solar panel installation.
-If your roof is over 10 years old, then you may want to schedule a roof inspection to see if it’s still in good enough condition for solar panel installation.
+A general guideline is asphalt shingle roofs should be 10 years old or less and in good condition before solar panel installation.
+If your roof is over 10 years old, you may want to schedule a roof inspection to see if it’s in good condition.
 Repairing or replacing your roof before having solar panels installed can help you avoid the need to have the solar arrays removed and then reinstalled.

 Is your roof in good condition?

-During a roof inspection, a roofing contractor will check your roof and attic for potential signs of damage, such as leaks, as well as for proper ventilation.
-In addition to damaged shingles, other roofing components (such as under layment, vents, or flashing) may also need to be replaced.
+A roofing contractor will check your roof for potential signs of damage, such as leaks, as well as for proper ventilation.
+In addition to damaged shingles, other roofing components may also need to be replaced.
 It’s always best to repair or replace these items before solar installation begins.

 Is your roof decking and structure in good condition?

-The roof decking and overall structure should be in good condition before installing solar panels to avoid the need to remove and reinstall solar panels to fix a roof-related problem.
+The overall structure should be in good condition before installing solar panels.
+Avoid the need to remove and reinstall solar panels to fix a roof-related problem.

 Next Steps to Reach Your #SolarGoals